 Forget the small, manmade hill in your backyard and bundle up the kids for a mountainously good time!
 Whether it’s gear rentals or options to avoid large crowds, the Pocono Mountains offer the ultimate snow day adventure — from the most cautious skier to the adrenaline-seeking family.
-Hit the slopes at one of the region’s resorts or adventure all five in one day.
+Hit the slopes at one of the region’s resorts or explore all five in one day.

 1. Blue Mountain Ski Resort